 - St Leonards

-It also has six specialist training centres:
+It also has a number of specialist training centres:

 - Cisco Academy Training Centre